Lecrapouille/gdcef/README.md

 # Chromium Embedded Framework as Godot native module

+*IMPORTANT:* This current repository is a fork of [this original repo](https://github.com/stigmee/gdnative-cef) (GPLv3) with a more permissive license (MIT).
+Indeed, since the original project will no longer be developped by their original authors, we, original authors, have accepted the fork of the original repository with a new licence.

-This repository contains the Godot native module (GDNative) wrapping [Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef/wiki/Home) (CEF), that we have named `gdcef` for our application [Stigmee](https://github.com/stigmee).
+This repository contains the Godot native module (GDNative) wrapping [Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef/wiki/Home) (CEF), that we have named `gdcef`.
 The code source of this module is made in C++ and implements some classes wrapping a subset of the CEF API that can be directly usable in Godot scripts (gdscript) but feel free to help us implemented other features.

-This module is compiled automatically by our application general script [build.py](https://github.com/stigmee/install), which works for Linux and for Windows 10 (but not yet for Mac OS) but for people who are less interested by our application, but only desired to use the CEF in Godot, they can jump directly to the section talking about our minimal example in this document.
+This module is compiled automatically by our application general script build.py, which works for Linux and for Windows 10 (but not yet for Mac OS) but for people who are less interested by our application, but only desired to use the CEF in Godot, they can jump directly to the section talking about our minimal example in this document.

 The goal of this document is to make you understand the general ideas behind how this module `gdcef` is compiled (with examples for Window while similar for